 DEPARTMENT OF EDUCATIONAL STUDIES

-The Department of Educational Studies (www.edst.purdue.edu) at Purdue University invites applications for a 10-month Continuing Lecturer position in Special Education and Gifted, Creative, and Talented to begin August 2022.
-In this position, the faculty member will be expected to teach a 4/4 load of courses in our undergraduate programs, with course coordination and field supervision components.
-EDPS 20001 seminar is intended to be a Professional Learning Community (PLC) for teacher education majors.
-The goal of the seminar is to connect theory to practice by engaging in a field experience that connects to content and courses taken concurrently.
-This seminar is intended to be taken concurrently with The Inclusive Classroom, Positive Behavior Supports, and Differentiating Curriculum and Instruction.
+The Department of Educational Studies (www.edst.purdue.edu) at Purdue University invites applications for a 10-month Continuing Lecturer position in Special Education to begin August 2022.
+In this position, the faculty member will be expected to teach a 4/4 load of courses in our undergraduate programs.
+The EDPS 26501 course is designed to provide an overview of the characteristics of children (birth through age 21) with disabilities, causes of disability, assessment techniques, and instructional strategies.
+Emphasis is placed upon the development of an inclusive lesson plan based on student needs in the field experience classroom.
+Characteristics addressed include learning, behavioral, social-emotional, and communicative abilities and needs for students with mild and intense support needs.
+Issues related to cultural differences and family impact will also be addressed.
 In addition, the faculty member will be expected to contribute to faculty service requirements.
 Applicant documents should demonstrate that they meet the following:

 According to the Carnegie Classification of Institutions of Higher Education, Purdue University is a “very high research activity” campus.
 The College of Education is committed to advancing diversity in all areas of faculty effort, including scholarship, instruction, and engagement.
 Successful candidates are expected to demonstrate a commitment to diversity and equity in education through their scholarship, teaching, and/or engagement.

 Salary and benefits commensurate with qualifications and experience

 August 15, 2022